Litterbox/notes/week_07_rails/intro_to__rails/readme.md

 Two principles of Rails

-DRY - keep your code DRY - concice, conistent code
+DRY - keep your code DRY - concise, conistent code

 Convention over configuration - built using sensible defaults which speeds development and means that there is less code to maintain.
 All we have to do is specify unconventional aspects